Sue Johanson: Radio and television programs

-In January 2002 reruns of the show began to be replayed to American audiences on Oxygen Media.
+In January 2002, reruns of the show began to be replayed to American audiences on Oxygen Media.
 The recorded program was very popular, but American viewers missed the opportunity to call in and ask their own questions.
 The U.S. version of Sunday Night Sex Show, called Talk Sex with Sue Johanson, produced especially for American audiences, debuted in November 2002 on Oxygen.
-Talk Sex with Sue Johanson was divided into several segments, all covering the following topics: sexual life, love and relationships.
-Call-in segment included viewers' live calls with questions being answered by Johanson with discussions on a variety of sex topics.
-The show also included a sex quiz, a sex poll where viewers could vote via the internet and see the results at the end of the episode, and included important sexual news and information.

 On May 7, 2008, it was announced that the next Sunday night's episode of the show would be its last, ending the show's run after six seasons.

-Johanson has made appearances on the Late Show with David Letterman, The Tonight Show with Jay Leno, and Late Night with Conan O'Brien.
+Johanson made appearances on the Late Show with David Letterman, The Tonight Show with Jay Leno, and Late Night with Conan O'Brien.

 Acting

 Johanson appeared in two episodes of Degrassi Junior High and two episodes of Degrassi: The Next Generation.
-She played Dr. Sally, a radio host and sex educator that basically was a version of the real life Johanson.
-During her Degrassi Junior High appearances, she was famously one of the early supporters of The Zit Remedy, a band fronted by Joey Jeremiah (played by actor Pat Mastroianni).
+She played Dr. Sally, a radio host and sex educator who served as an in-universe version of Johanson.

 Documentary

 A full-length documentary about Johanson was released in 2022.
-Entitled Sex With Sue, the documentary chronicles Johanson's life story, directed by Canadian documentarian & filmmaker Lisa Rideout.
+Entitled Sex with Sue, the documentary chronicles Johanson's life story, directed by Canadian documentary filmmaker Lisa Rideout.

+Death

+Johanson died in Thornhill, Ontario, on June 28, 2023.